-- I. Reading of charges. - 2.
+- 1. Reading of charges. - 2.
 Student organization response of "in violation" or "not in violation." - 3.
 Presentation of information in support of the charges. - 4.
 Opening statement by the charged student organization. - 5.
 Questioning of the charged student organization by the hearing body. - 6.
-Presentation and guestioning of witnesses in support of the charges. - 7.
+Presentation and questioning of witnesses in support of the charges. - 7.
 Presentation and questioning of witnesses by the charged student organization. - 8.
 Final questions of the charged student organization by the hearing body. - 9.
 Closing remarks by the charged student organization. - 10.
-Deliberation (in confidential executive session). - 11.
-Announcement of the finding(s) and recommended sanction(s), if any.
+Hearing is brought to a close; student organization is invited to await announcement of the proposed finding(s) and recommended sanction(s), if any.